Abdulrahmansadek/Airbnb-marketplace/README.md

 ## About the project
-is React project for houses you can add listing and preview the others as well i'm going to use firebase to build the database
+is React project for houses you display the listings of apartments in this App, I used firebase as a database to review the listings and handle the authentication
 ## styling
-in this project i followedthe Airbnb website style , i used some packages for styling such:
+in this App I followed the Airbnb website style, I used some packages for styling such:
 - tailwindcss
 - react icons
 - daisy UI